and1truong/andytruong/004-type-enum.md

 let six = IpAddrKind::V6;
 ```

-## enum can also store value with type
+## Enum can also store value with type

 ```rust
 enum IpAddr {